Reedsy's Short Story Contest

 After you find the perfect creative writing prompt

 Finding inspiration is just one piece of the puzzle.
-Next you need to refine your writing skills — and then display them to the world.
+Next, you need to refine your craft skills — and then display them to the world.
 We've worked hard to create resources that help you do just that!
 Check them out:

 Best Literary Magazines of 2019 — a directory of 100+ reputable magazines that accept unsolicited submissions.

 Writing Contests in 2019 — the finest contests of 2019 for fiction and non-fiction authors of short stories, poetry, essays and more.

 Beyond creative writing prompts: how to build a writing routine

 While story prompts are a great tactic to spark your creative sessions, a writer generally needs a couple more tools in their toolbelt when it comes to developing a rock-solid writing routine.
 To that end, here are a few more additional tips for incorporating your craft into your everyday life.

 NNWT.
 Or, as book coach Kevin Johns calls it, “Non-Negotiable Writing Time.”
 This time should be scheduled into your routine, whether that’s once a day or once a week.
 Treat it as a serious commitment, and don’t schedule anything else during your NNWT unless it’s absolutely necessary.

 Set word count goals.
 And make them realistic!
 Don’t start out with lofty goals you’re unlikely to achieve.
 Give some thought to how many words you think you can write a week, and start there.
 If you find you’re hitting your weekly or daily goals easily, keep upping the stakes as your craft time becomes more ingrained in your routine.